gutenbergtools/gutenbergsite/site/donate.md

 This donation method is currently only available for people in the United States who are using the Chrome or Edge browser.
 Project Gutenberg has a (Google-hosted) <a href="https://docs.google.com/forms/d/e/1FAIpQLSdvk_QEXMmSWr042oJJ-HQf9JxGFJADEh5HJxTfOldQ-k0vLg/viewform?usp=sf_link" rel="noopener noreferrer">feedback form</a> for any input you might have about using the Give Freely donation platform.

+The Give freely browser extension can be disabled or uninstalled at any time.

 ## Easy ways to Donate

 ### Using  <a name="using-buymeacoffee"></a>BuyMeACoffee